This post was updated on 6/26/15 to reflect my new recommendation, SiteGround.

 WordPress Hosting For Photographers

-While I have been extremely happy with Liquid Web, I recently decided that I wanted to find a WordPress hosting company that had the following features:
+While I was happy with Liquid Web, I recently decided that I wanted to find a WordPress hosting company that had the following features:

 - Equal, if not better, support to Liquid Web